Novak Djokovic: Faith and religious beliefs

 Djokovic is a member of the Serbian Orthodox Church.
 He was baptized in May 1992 at the Žiča Monastery, alongside his mother and younger brother Marko.
 On 28 April 2011, Patriarch Irinej of Serbia awarded Djokovic the Order of St. Sava I class, the highest decoration of the Serbian Orthodox Church, for his contributions to monasteries of the Serbian Orthodox Church in Kosovo and charitable work in Serbia.
 He has said that he admired and held in high regard Bishop Amfilohije, who played a key part in helping him through a tough time during the Yugoslav Wars.

-Djokovic has been reported to meditate for up to an hour a day at the Buddhist Buddhapadipa Temple in Wimbledon as he appreciates the natural setting and serenity, and is close to monks in the complex.
+Djokovic has been reported to meditate for up to an hour a day at the Buddhist Buddhapadipa Temple in Wimbledon, as he appreciates the natural setting and serenity, and is close to monks in the complex.
 He has spoken of the positive power of meditation.
-He is a frequent visitor of the Bosnian town of Visoko and its park that is host to several meditation platforms.
+He is a frequent visitor to the Bosnian town of Visoko and its park that is host to several meditation platforms.

 Support of sport and sportspeople

 Djokovic is a fan of Serbian football club Red Star, Italian club Milan, and Portuguese club Benfica, as well as Serbian basketball club Red Star.
 He has also shown public support for Croatia at the 2018 FIFA World Cup and when faced with criticism from some within his native country of Serbia, Djokovic replied that "sports have their 'universal language,' they erase boundaries between people, [and] overcome differences in religion, race and nationality."
 Djokovic has expressed admiration for Croatian football player Luka Modrić, who plays for Real Madrid.
 He is a friend of former Serbian tennis player Ana Ivanovic, whom he has known since the two were children growing up in Serbia.
+In March 2026 Djokovic attended the World Cup play-off final between the Bosnia and Herzegovina national football team versus Italy as a special guest of the Football Association of Bosnia and Herzegovina, where he was greeted with a standing ovation.
+His presence at the match dominated regional media coverage and public discourse, given its historically complex and often turbulent relations.

 Djokovic is a member of the "Champions for Peace" club, a group of elite athletes committed to serving peace in the world through sport.
 It was created by Peace and Sport, a Monaco-based international organization.